Advice Assisted Living

 Reverse Mortgages

 A reverse mortgage is a loan available to homeowners 62 years or older.
 It allows them to convert part of the equity in their homes into cash.
-Essentially, it’s a way to use the wealth you’ve built up in your home to supplement a limited income.
+Essentially, it’s a way to use the wealth you’ve built up in your home to supplement a limited income to offset senior care costs.
 You’re not required to pay off the loan until the home is sold or vacated.

 [Source: ReverseMortgage.org]